NeilJustice/Cloudundancy/README.md

 ![One Drive .7z File Contents](Screenshots/OneDrive7zFileContents.png)

-### example-linux-ini-file
+## example-linux-ini-file

 Work in progress.

-### example-windows-ini-file
+## example-windows-ini-file

-Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file which shows how to achieve quintuple backups of business-critical files to two auto-cloud-uploading folders (Google Drive and Microsoft OneDrive), one folder which requires `git add/commit/push` to reach its corresponding cloud (GitHub), and two USB drives (D: and E:).
+Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file, which shows how to achieve quintuple backups of business-critical files to two automatic cloud-uploading folders (Google Drive and OneDrive), one folder which requires `git add/commit/push` to upload folder contents to its corresponding cloud (GitHub), and two USB drives (D: and E:).

-`example-windows-ini-file` console output:
+Console output for `example-windows-ini-file`:

 ![Example Windows Cloudundancy .ini File](Screenshots/ExampleWindowsCloudundancyIniFile.png)